Medicine (5 years) [MBChB]

 37 points are required overall to include core points with at least 766 at HL including Chemistry and minimum 555 at SL.
 If Maths and English Language are not offered as part of the Diploma, they should be offered at GCSE or IGCSE at grade B or above.

 The English Language course taken/to be taken in the IB must be clarified with the Medicine Admissions Office prior to application.

 - How to apply

 Please ensure that you refer to the Application Process: Step-by-step guide before making your application through UCAS for this course.
-You will need to choose from three options, which hospital sector you wish to attend in your clinical teaching years (3 to 5).
+You will need to choose from two options, which hospital sector you wish to attend in your clinical teaching years (3 to 5).
 There is also further guidance on the application process which be may be useful to you when writing your application.

 Manchester Medical School produces highly-competent and well-rounded junior doctors, scholars and scientists.
 It is the largest medical school in the UK with over 2150 undergraduate medical students.

 A wide variety of teaching and learning methods are used but the key Manchester approach is the study of clinical cases in small groups.
 This is supported throughout the course by lectures, practical classes (including anatomy dissection) and clinical experience.
 Our course integrates science and clinical learning so you are able to apply scientific knowledge and concepts to your clinical practice.

 Graduates of the MBChB Medicine meet the core requirements for junior doctors and successful completion entitles you to apply for provisional registration with the General Medical Council and apply for Foundation Year 1 posts.

 You can enter this course with the appropriate qualifications, or if you have successfully completed the Foundation Year .
 We aim to recruit from a broad range of the community and encourage applications from able students from all backgrounds.